-My husband and I always eat at the bar at a favorite Italian restaurant near our home.
-One evening, intrigued by the way the light glowed through both the aqua shelves and the clear bottles, I shot a photo with my phone so I could paint the scene later.
+My husband and I often eat at the bar at a favorite Italian restaurant near our home.
+This piece captures the light that glows through both the aqua shelves and the clear bottles behind the bar.

 This painting of a weed sprouting from cracks in a concrete wall reminds us that once man removes himself, nature reclaims its territory.

 At a carpet vendor in Richmond, California, I was attracted to how their warehouse looked like it hadn't been tampered with for more than half a century.
 Built in 1910, it was originally occupied by the Pullman Company for repairing passenger cars for railroads throughout the western United States.